juvern/personal_website/about.md

 #### Version ChatGPT
 _What I shared with ChatGPT so it can be a better coach and therapist and perhaps the rawest of them all_

-Last updated - 7 Nov 2024
+Last updated - 12 Nov 2024

+>My name is Ju Vern, Ju-Vern or Juvern.
+I used to care how my given name is stylised but I'm no longer precious about it.
+My family name is See.
+I live in the West so I go by the order "given name family name" [order](https://en.wikipedia.org/wiki/Personal_name#Name_order).
+But throughout my childhood in Malaysia, I went by "family name given name".

->I have now lived in London for all my adult life having grown up in Malaysia.
+>I have now lived in London for all my adult life.
 But I still miss Malaysian food and the tropical weather.
 I can cook most of the food I miss and pay a limb for those I can't cook as well, but I still haven't been able to solve the issue of the weather.
 >
 >I feel more Malaysian when I'm in London but less so when I'm in Malaysia.
 Having only travelled back to Malaysia to see family and friends for many years, I sometimes feel an alien in a country which I hold a passport for.
 >